 The owner and creator of BODYPUMP (and yes, it is supposed to be in all-caps) is Les Mills who provides group fitness and team training programs for gyms all over the world.
 Les Mills offers strength, plyo, cardio, weights, martial arts, indoor cycling, and 30-minute high-intensity interval training all set to a custom playlist of music.
 They also sell clothing, workout equipment, music, and snacks.
 The company was founded in 1968 and is based in Auckland, New Zealand.

 In a nutshell, BODYPUMP is a 30-, 45-, or 55-minute resistance workout that uses a barbell with very light weights and very high reps.
-Their theory behind the combo of light weight and high reps is to “exhaust your muscles so you don’t get bulky, you just get strength and tone.”
-Which makes very little sense, if you break it down, bodybuilders exhaust their muscles and so do marathon runners and you couldn’t find two more diverse body types if you tried.
-But I will get into that later.
+Their theory behind the combo of lightweight and high reps is to “exhaust your muscles so you don’t get bulky, you just get strength and tone.”
+That makes very little sense if you break it down.
+Bodybuilders exhaust their muscles and so do marathon runners, but you couldn’t find two more diverse body types if you tried.

-During the workout, you go through five or six specific exercises, in different combinations and end up completing approximately 800 to 1000 reps in one 55-minute session.
+During the workout, you go through five or six specific exercises, in different combinations, and end up completing approximately 800 to 1000 reps in one 55-minute session.
 The BODYPUMP website says “The secret to BODYPUMP is The Rep Effect—a breakthrough in resistance training that helps create long, lean muscles and a toned, strong physique.”
-Again, I will get into the science behind this so-called Rep Effect later.
+I'll get into the science behind this so-called Rep Effect later.